 Providing sustained, reliable and adequate educational funding for Alaska's students.
-Education funding with increases necessary to sustain current programs, adequate transportation systems, and promising new programs should not be a year-to-year problem.
-By providing forward funding, with annual increases to the Base Student Allocation (BSA), districts can better plan to meet its students' needs.
+Education funding with increases necessary to sustain current programs and promising new programs should not be a year-to-year problem.
+By providing forward funding, with annual increases to the Base Student Allocation (BSA) each year, districts can better plan to meet its students' needs.
 KPBSD recommends that the legislature direct its education committees to advance a new three-year funding plan.

 Funding early learning programs in Alaska.
 All children should have opportunities to learn during the formative early childhood years.
-Studies show that for every \$1 spent on early childhood education, \$8 is saved in later services that are not necessary.
-Many of Alaska's children are placed at risk for future school failure because they do not have access to rich early childhood learning opportunities.
+Studies show that for every \$1 spent in early childhood education, \$8 is saved in later services that are not necessary.
+Many of Alaska's children are placed at risk for future school failure because they do not have access to rich learning opportunities.
 The District's use of federal Title money for preschool will continue, but will only serve a small percentage of Kenai Peninsula Borough preschool students.
 Given the current federal economic climate, it appears likely that the Title funds will be reduced in the coming years.
 As a way to offset this reduction and to expand our early learning opportunities, KPBSD recommends that the legislature issue a block grant for early childhood education.
-Further, the District advocates that enrollment in early childhood education is optional for students.
+Further, the District advocates that enrollment in early childhood education is optional for parents.

 Repairing KPBSD Running Tracks.
 KPBSD recommends support for repairing its running tracks.
-The running tracks at Homer High School, Homer Middle School, Kenai Central High School, Ninilchik School, and Soldotna High School are in disrepair and need immediate attention.
+The running tracks at Homer High School, Homer Middle School, Kenai Central High School, and Soldotna High School are in disrepair and need immediate attention.
 Without maintenance or reconstruction, the tracks will be deemed unusable.
 In addition, the tracks at Skyview High School and Seward High School are in poor condition and will soon be in the same state as the other listed schools.
-Because the capital improvement process places track repair with construction and not maintenance and hence, makes attaining the necessary priority status on the state list highly unlikely, KPBSD recommends that the legislature include funds in its capital budget for the repair of the District's running tracks.
-Priority for repairs will be given to Homer High School's track which was recently condemned and can no longer be used.
+Because the capital improvement process places track repair with construction and not maintenance and hence, makes attaining the necessary priority status highly unlikely, KPBSD recommends that the legislature include funds in its capital budget for the repair of the District's running tracks.
+Priority for repairs will be given to Homer High School's track.